 Early symptoms of the disease include leaf and twig dieback, usually starting with older growth.
 The dead leaves may drop from the tree, or they may lose their color and remain in place, giving the tree a burnt or shriveled appearance.
 Affected stems may also drop, making the overall shape of the tree jagged or uneven.
 Sometimes this dieback affects only one side of the tree.

 The roots may start to decay, and gray to brown streaks may appear on newer stems.
 Eventually, the whole tree will die.
-This tends to take between 6 months and 3 years to happen.
+This tends to take between six months and three years to happen.

 Combatting Sumatra Clove Disease

 What can be done to treat cloves with sumatra disease?
 Some studies have shown that inoculating clove trees with antibiotics before symptoms start to show can have a positive effect, slowing down the appearance of symptoms and extending the productive life of the trees.
 This does, however, cause some leaf burn and stunting of flower buds.